Bar Kokhba Revolt: Later Jewish life under Rome

-Rabbinic literature describes how, when persecution eased, scholars gathered in the Beth Rimon Valley in Galilee, and Usha became a seat of the Sanhedrin.
-The Sanhedrin later relocated to other cities, including Beth She'arim and Sepphoris, before eventually settling in Tiberias as its main center.
-Some Judean survivors resettled in Galilee and coastal cities, with some rabbinical families gathering in Sepphoris.
-Jewish communities also persisted on the periphery of Judea, in places such as Lod, Eleutheropolis, Ein Gedi, and the southern Hebron Hills, as well as on the coastal plain (including Caesarea), Beit She'an, and the Golan Heights.
+In the revolt's aftermath, Jewish political expression adapted to the permanence of Roman rule.
+Galilee emerged as the new demographic and religious center of Jewish life, absorbing Jews displaced from Judea.
+Rabbinic literature records that as persecution eased, the sages gathered in Galilee at the Beit Rimon Valley, and Usha became the seat of the Sanhedrin, the Jewish high court.
+Jewish communities also persisted on the periphery of Judea, in places such as Lod, Eleutheropolis, Ein Gedi, and the southern Hebron Hills, as well as along the coastal plain, in Beit She'an, and across the Golan Heights.